 There is a reason why the Rhine gorge between Reichenau and Ilanz is known as the ‘Swiss Grand Canyon’.
 It is one of the most spectacular landscapes in Graubünden and is unique in the Alpine region.
 In the wild gorges, you can experience pure adrenalin while river rafting or take a hike along the craggy rock formations.
 An easily accessible hiking trail and several biking trails along the Rhine also present excellent opportunities to have a barbecue, create stone mounds or dip your feet in the water.
 If you would like a little more comfort, you can also explore the Rhine gorge by train or PostBus.

 Train passengers, hikers and river rafters make their way through the impressive Rhine Gorge - now also with the Rhine Gorge Adventure Train.
+In the open observation car of the Rhaetian Railway you get spectacular views of the gorge along the Rhine with its up to 350 meters high, white steep rock formations.

 The region around the Rhine gorge offers a wealth of adventures for biking enthusiasts.
 Whether you’re a cross-country or enduro specialist, or looking to take a pleasant biking trip with your family, you will find the perfect option for you.
 With various elevation profiles, difficulty levels and ground conditions to choose from, there is really something for everyone.
 Those who prefer a somewhat gentler experience can explore the distinctive region on a TREK electric bike.
 We have installed charging stations at various locations around the region, so you can charge up your battery whenever you like at no cost.